Contact Us

 Catwalk show

-– to be a confident Huili pupil
+– to be a confident Hiba pupil

 On Monday, the maths assembly saw pupils walk in confidence on the catwalk wearing their self-designed caps and capes rich in maths contents, leaving a deep impression on the audience.